Nearsoft/jobs/readme.md

 * Solid understanding and demonstrated experience using Amazon Web Services and/or other cloud providers
 * Strong working knowledge of Agile development methodologies and best practices
 * Excellent communication and teamwork skills

-## Senior Front End Engineer
-🏊

-* A strong Front End Engineer with experience optimizing checkout funnels
-* This engineer will be responsible for making HTML/CSS changes to a WordPress site and working with Node.js
-* We are currently using tools like: Google Analytics, Optimizely, FullStory, & Facebook
-* We will be running back-to-back experiments to increase our sales conversion rate
-* This engineer will need to setup analytics, measure, devise an experiment with our team, and then perform any analytics/instrumentations/changes

 ## Senior Software Engineer